Any recognizable products and/or objects are not owned by me, nor do I claim them to be mine. I only use them in my stories.

 Known as the baby face, but still "gorgeous"

-Loved by all (once again, most) for his musical talent
+Loved by all (once again, most) for his musical abilities ranging from violin to drums

 They headed down the hall, and apart from the small cluster of girls following them, everything returned to normal.
 Other than their looks and talent, would you like to know what they were popular for?
 Well, more than popular, famous for?